Skip to content

 Conclusion

-The new study shows that not all types of coffee are equally healthy.
-While ground and decaffeinated coffee remained unremarkable in the analysis, instant coffee was clearly associated with an increased risk of dry macular degeneration, one of the most common causes of severe vision impairment in old age.
+The new study shows: Not all types of coffee are equally rated in terms of health.
+While ground and decaffeinated coffee remained inconspicuous in the analysis, instant coffee was clearly associated with an increased risk of dry macular degeneration–one of the most common causes of severe visual impairment in old age.

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.